binerogroup/documentation/storage/snapshots/create-snapshot.rst

 - Press **Create**

-Your snapshot is available in the **Snapshot** tab of the instance as well as if you press **Storage** and then **Snapshots** in the main menu.
+Your snapshot is available in the **Snapshot** tab of the instance and if you press **Storage** and then **Snapshots** in the main menu.
 In the latter case, there will be one snapshot per volume of the instance you created the snapshots from (only one if the instance only had a single volume).

 OpenStack Horizon
 -----------------